sisl/Chimp/README.md

 	* Currently, we support in-memory numpy arrays and HDF5 allocated storage

 * Learner ("brain" of the algorithm that does forward and backward passes in a neural net)
-	* We support DQN with arbitrary observation/action/reward history as input
+	* We support DQN with arbitrary observation/action history lengths as input
 	* Planning to add LSTM + actor-critic framework

 * Simulator (environment for the agent to interact with)
 	* Single-player Arcade Learning Environment
-	* Tiger POMDP problem
+	* MDPs

 * Agent (general framework that handles all interactions between a learner, a memory, and a simulator)